-The symptoms of Morton’s neuroma are ongoing, severe pain and burning under the ball of the foot, between the third and fourth metatarsal bones.
+The symptom of Morton’s neuroma is ongoing severe pain and burning under the ball of the foot between the third and fourth metatarsal bones.

 This condition presents with swelling and inflammation of a nerve that is trapped and constantly pinched and compressed by the adjacent metatarsals.
 Over time, the site of swelling can become a tumor of nerve tissue.